 In order to fulfill a CoCuLO, upon completion of a co-curricular activity, the student must complete a self-reflection form.
-The specific self-reflection form that must be completed corresponds to the CoCuLO subcategory (knowledge-based vs. experience-based).
-On the self-reflection form, the student must first describe their involvement in the event and how the event fulfilled the criteria of the selected CoCuLO in 100 words or less.
-The student must then answer a prompt specific to that CoCuLO and describe how their participation in the event helped their personal and/or professional development in 250 words or less.
+The specific self-reflection form that must be completed corresponds to the CoCuLO subcategory (knowledge- based vs. experience-based).
+On the self- reflection form, the student must first describe the event (100 word max), their involvement in the event (100 word max), and how the event fulfilled the criteria of the selected CoCuLO (100 words max).
+The student must then answer prompts specific to that CoCuLO pertaining to what they learned at the event (250 word max) and how their participation in the event helped their personal and/or professional development (250 word max).
 The student's written communication skills will also be assessed using a rubric.

 Within four weeks of a student's participation in a CoCuLO event, in order to fulfill the CoCuLo, the student must upload his or her self-reflection to the Professional Career Development and CoCuLO Course on CANVAS as well as into the student's e-Portfolio.
 The student should then email their assigned faculty advisor informing him/her that they submitted a CoCuLO self-reflection on CANVAS.
 The faculty advisor will track and evaluate each advisee's involvement in co-curricular learning activities and assess their advisees' achievement of the CoCuLOs using a rubric located on CANVAS to score each self-reflection.
 If the faculty advisor feels the self-reflection does not appropriately respond to the prompt provided on CANVAS for that particular CoCuLO, then the faculty advisor can request that the student edit and resubmit their self-reflection to appropriately address the prompt.
 Each student is expected to meet with his or her faculty advisor at least once per semester, which provides an opportunity for students to discuss their participation and self-development in co-curricular activities.

 Students are expected to achieve the developed or proficient stage for each CoCuLO rubric sub-category by February 1st of the P3 year.
-Students unable to achieve a minimum of two on the description of CoCuLO event or CoCuLO self-reflection section of the rubric will be asked to either re-write the self-reflection and appropriately respond to the prompt, or if it is felt that the event did not satisfy the CoCuLO selected, the student may be asked to participate in a different event that better satisfies the CoCuLO requirement.
-Students achieving less than a 2 on the communication rubric will be provided with an additional opportunity to re-write their self-reflection.
-If upon resubmission, the student fails to achieve at least a 2 on the communication rubric, he or she may be required to complete an online writing skills seminar/workshop must be submitted to the faculty advisor upon completion.
+Students unable to achieve a total minimum score of six on the CoCuLO rubric will be asked to either re-write the self-reflection and appropriately respond to the prompt, or if it is felt that the event did not satisfy the CoCuLO selected, the student may be asked to participate in a different event that better satisfies the CoCuLO requirement.
+Students experiencing difficulty with their use of language or idea development will be asked to re-write their self-reflection.
+If upon resubmission, the student fails to achieve at least a 2 on the communication rubric, he or she may be required to complete an online writing skills seminar/workshop identified by the Office of Student Affairs and/or Academic Affairs.
+Proof of completion of the writing skills seminar/workshop must be submitted to the faculty advisor upon completion.
 The student will then have an additional opportunity to re-write the self-reflection.
 If again less than a 2 is achieved on the written communication rubric, additional writing seminars/workshops may need to be completed.